Miss International 2022

-Miss International 2022 was the 60th Miss International pageant, held at the Tokyo Dome City Hall in Tokyo, Japan on December 13, 2022.
+Miss International 2022 was the 60th edition of the Miss International pageant, held at the Tokyo Dome City Hall in Tokyo, Japan, on 13 December 2022.

 Sireethorn Leearamwat of Thailand crowned Jasmin Selberg of Germany as her successor at the end of the event.

 The coronation was initially scheduled in 2020.
-However, due to the COVID-19 pandemic, it moved at least twice; first in 2021, and later to December 13, 2022.
+However, due to the COVID-19 pandemic, it moved at least twice; first in 2021, and later to 13 December 2022.
 The cancellations of 2020–21 marked the second time Miss International pageant has been cancelled since 1966, because of the COVID-19 pandemic.

 Background

-In 2022, the Miss International organization announced that the 2022 pageant would be held on December 13, 2022, in Tokyo Dome City Hall, Bunkyo, Tokyo, Japan, the competition's venue for the fifth consecutive year.
+In 2022, the Miss International organization announced that the 2022 pageant would be held on 13 December 2022, in Tokyo Dome City Hall, Bunkyo, Tokyo, Japan, the competition's venue for the fifth consecutive year.

 Location and date

-On 15 January 2020, the Miss International organization announced that the pageant would be held on October 21, 2020 in Tokyo Dome City Hall, Bunkyo, Tokyo, Japan.
+On 15 January 2020, the Miss International organization announced that the pageant would be held on 21 October 2020 in Tokyo Dome City Hall, Bunkyo, Tokyo, Japan.
 However, due to the COVID-19 pandemic in Japan, it was announced on 12 June 2020 that the edition would be postponed.
 On 29 January 2021, due to the 2020 Summer Olympics scheduled in Tokyo from July to August 2021, the organization announced that the coronation night would be rescheduled for November 2021 in Pacifico Yokohama, Japan.
 On 31 August 2021, due to the rising cases caused by the SARS-CoV-2 Delta variant and the continuous COVID-19 travel restrictions would force contestants to have a 14-day quarantine in Japan, the organization announced that the edition would be rescheduled for the second time in late 2022.

 Selection of participants

 66 countries and territories have been selected to compete at the 60th anniversary of Miss International 2022 in Japan.
 This edition will have Beauties For SDGs as the theme to promote the United Nations's Sustainable Development Goals.

-This edition will see the debut of Cape Verde and Uzbekistan and the returns of Cuba, Greece, Jamaica, Kenya, Namibia, Sierra Leone, South Korea and Uruguay.
-Uruguay last competed in 1999, Greece and Jamaica last competed in 2010, Namibia last competed in 2012, Sierra Leone last competed in 2017, and Cuba, Kenya and South Korea last competed in 2018.
+This edition saw the debut of Cape Verde and Uzbekistan, and the returns of Uruguay, which last competed in 1999; Greece and Jamaica in 2010; Namibia in 2012; Sierra Leone in 2017; and Cuba, Germany, Kenya and South Korea in 2018.